What’s with the Not Drinking Alcohol?

 A: What can Festival-goers expect from the Bars at our Festival next year?

 D: We love to offer choice.
 Drink or don't drink - it's your call.
-Alongside our traditional bar and craft Gin bar, we are introducing ‘The Mindful Bar’ situated in our Feel Good Field.
+Alongside our traditional bar and craft Gin bar, we are introducing ‘The Mindful Bar by Caro B' situated in our Feel Good Field.
+Caro is developing some superlative drinks for us.
 We will be offering drinks that are inclusive to all.
 With a carefully selected range of crafted low alcoholic and non-alcoholic drinks we will be offering drinks through the day to allow conscious connection to thrive and create a wonderful experience for all those involved

 At The Mindful Bar, low and non-alcoholic drinks are to make you feel good, whether this is your mental or physical health and there will be fun pop-up themed sessions at the bar that you can drop in and delve into in between your other activities.